alii/nextjs-discord-oauth/readme.md

 3. Enter the URL of your fork, and hit continue
    1. We now need to set up your `.env` file, but on the production vercel deployment side.
 4. When it loads, click on "Environment Variables" and one by one, add `CLIENT_ID`, `CLIENT_SECRET`, etc...
+5. It's crucial here that you add `JWT_SECRET` & `APP_URI` as these are the variables that the Discord OAuth will use to sign your jwt token and handle the Discord redirection
+   i. `APP_URI` will look like `https://my-app.vercel.app` (including the protocol) ii. `JWT_SECRET` should be a long string of cryptographically generated characters.
+The more the merrier. [passwordsgenerator.net](https://passwordsgenerator.net/) is a great start.
+6. After this, you can hit deploy and watch your app build to production!
+Congrats.
+7. Finally, open discord developer dashboard and add another redirect URI which is your `APP_URI` with `/api/oauth` added to the end.

+#### Profit